LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 need.
 The design goal is the opposite — small robotic units that find something useful to do, inspired by Axiom Verge's ambient drones and Factorio's logistics bots rather than by a squishy pet that wants attention.

+### What this mod is actually FOR

+Written down because every feature below reads differently once it is stated, and because "automate farming" is a description of the mechanism rather than of the point.

+**Vanilla farming is barely a gameplay loop.** Place a seed, leave, come back later, maybe it is ready.
+There is no decision in the middle and no skill in the harvest.
+Most players meet it once, early, because they need cotton for armour, and then never look at it again.

+**And yet players build large farms anyway.** For the look of the place, or for the satisfaction of having one, or for no articulated reason at all.
+The reason does not matter; the fact does.
+Those farms are big, and the labour of working them scales with their size while the interest of working them does not.
+That is the actual problem: **effort scales, engagement does not.**

+**So automating the harvest is not removing gameplay, it is replacing a loop that was not one.** "Plant a seed and wait" becomes "you can scale this now, so manage it properly".
+The player stops walking up to individual carrots and starts making decisions about layout, storage, routing, fleet size and upkeep -- decisions that get MORE interesting as the farm grows, where the old loop got more tedious.

+**Upkeep is what keeps it a system rather than a switch.** A fleet consumes fuel in proportion to its size, so scaling up is a commitment rather than a one-off purchase.
+That is the load-bearing constraint under everything in the investment path below: without it, acquiring pets is the end of the game rather than the beginning of it.

+**And it is an opportunity, not just a brake.** Vanilla has a long tail of items it uses sparingly, once, or not at all.
+A fuel economy gives them somewhere to
+go:

+  - **Robotic units eat AA Batteries**, which come from Robot Hens -- and livestock harvesting is already built, so that loop closes with machinery that exists today rather than with something hypothetical.
+  - **Biological units eat food**: seeds, or the produce the fleet already gathers.
+A farm that feeds the fleet that works it is a self-contained system the player assembled, which is a better thing to own than a fuel counter.

+### The investment path — a pet is a project, not a purchase

+PLANNED, NOT BUILT.
+Acquiring a unit should be the start of its development rather than the end.

+**1. Most tasks are gated behind installed MODULES.** "Go milk that Mooshi" requires a Livestock Harvest Module.
+Dispatch eligibility per task type is checked against what the unit has installed, so an unequipped unit is not broken, it is unspecialised -- it still collects and deposits, which is the floor.

+The petport panel displays installed modules, laid out like the MECH ASSEMBLY GUI.
+That is a deliberate borrowing: players already know that interface, it already means "this is a machine you configure", and it makes the module slots legible without teaching anything new.

+Implementation note for whoever builds it: `findWork` already has exactly one branch per task type, so gating is one check per branch rather than a new system.
+And `petData` already persists per-unit state on the ITEM -- surviving respawn, unsocket and world reload -- so modules have a home that already works.

+**2. Slots are earned.** A unit starts with ONE module slot and is upgraded to add more.
+Robotic units want RAM Sticks, biological units want Cell Matter, and each TIER additionally wants a progression item -- the same ladder the EPP
+climbs:

+    slot 2    Living Root
+    slot 3    Venom Sample
+    slot 4    Scorched Core
+    slot 5    Cryonic Extract

+Riding the EPP progression means fleet capability is pinned to planet-tier progress the player is already making, without inventing a parallel currency.

+**Why gate at all**, since the tasks work without it: because a fleet that can do everything the moment it exists has no shape.
+Choosing which units get which modules is the management decision the whole design is trying to create, and it only exists if a unit cannot have all of them at once.

+### Network control — the two things still missing at the top

+Both were specified earlier and neither is built.
+Recorded here because they are what makes a LARGE deployment governable, and everything above assumes large deployments.

+**1. Per-task participation, per network.** A petport on a non-default network needs checkboxes for which tasks it takes part in -- automatic watering being the obvious first one a player will want to switch off.
+Without this, joining a network is all-or-nothing, and the only way to opt a port out of one behaviour is to opt it out of everything.

+**2. Filter beacons, in two families.** Filters apply IN ORDER, using the container's own slot order as the syntax:

+  - **Item filters** -- allow and deny lists over item descriptors, the original spec.
+  - **Network filters** -- a PARALLEL beacon set governing which networks may interact with a container's contents at all.

+The second is the one that makes shared bases work.
+Item filters answer "what belongs in this crate"; network filters answer "whose crate is this".
+Those are different questions and a player will eventually need both.

 ### Design direction — petports, fuel, and specialization